oracle/terraform-provider-oci/docs/solutions/Hadoop/EL7/Cloudera/scripts/README.md

 ## bastion.sh
 This is the primary script which drives discovery and deployment tasks.
 It is invoked by start.sh and runs on the Bastion host.

-## bastion_boot.sh
-This script is invoked by cloudinit on the Bastion host.
-It contains addit

 ## boot.sh
 This script is invoked by cloudinit on each instance creation via Terraform.
 It contains steps which perform inital bootstrapping of the instance prior to provisioning.